April 1, 2025

 Use a professional video editor to add the final touches to your YouTube video, such as captions and subtitles, transitions, overlays, or special effects.
 When you're happy, head to the YouTube homepage, sign into YouTube Studio, and upload the video to your channel.

-Step 2.
-Find the existing video
+Step 2: Locate your existing video

 Now that your video has been uploaded, go to your YouTube channel and open the video player.
 Bear in mind that you can only create a Short from an existing video using your smartphone (such as an Android or iPhone) or iPad—not a desktop.
 For instructions on how to do this with a desktop, scroll down to the next section.

-Step 3.
-Choose Create or Remix
+Step 3: Select Create or Remix option

 User creating a YouTube Short from YouTube dashboard

 YouTube will now open its Shorts editor.
 Use the sliders to define which section of the video you want to repurpose, then add stickers, captions, or transitions to the new clip.
+For optimal engagement, keep your Short between 15-30 seconds, though you can use up to the full 60-second limit.

 You can also use this video editing tool to shoot or import new footage.
-If you’re trimming a YouTube video about skincare and want to laser focus on a specific step in your Short, for example, you could add B-roll footage to show yourself applying your favorite face cream.
+If you're trimming a YouTube video about skincare and want to laser focus on a specific step in your Short, for example, you could add B-roll footage to show yourself applying your favorite face cream.
+Adding these creative elements like text overlays, music, filters, or special effects can significantly boost engagement.

-When you’re happy with your clip, press Publish to upload it as a YouTube Short.
+When you're happy with your clip, press Publish to upload it as a YouTube Short.
 Any clips made using this method will link back to the full original YouTube video, making it easy for Shorts viewers to interact with longer videos on your channel.
+This connection helps drive traffic between your short and long-form content.

 How to create YouTube Shorts from existing videos on desktop